 Understanding Your Natural Gas Bill

-Every customer receives a monthly customer charge on each bill.
-This charge is fixed and cannot be changed by the company without the approval from the Florida Public Service Commission.
+This monthly charge is fixed and applies to all customers.
+Peoples Gas cannot modify the cost of this charge without approval from the Florida Public Service Commission.

-The distribution charge, the cost per unit of gas used, recovers all additional costs associated with delivering gas safely and reliably to your home or business.
-This is a fixed rate and cannot be changed without the approval of the Florida Public Service Commission.
+This fixed charge reflects the cost per unit of gas used and also recovers all additional costs associated with delivering gas safely and reliably to your home or business.
+As a fixed rate, it cannot be changed without the approval of the Florida Public Service Commission.